afengg/One-a-Day/README.md

 As I am still in the process of learning more about Android dev, a lot of functionality is incomplete.

-* Need to implement a save (do nothing) button and cycle to the next image
+* ~~Need to implement a save (do nothing) button and cycle to the next image~~
-* Need to provide meaningful user feedback in the case of a deleted image
+* ~~Need to provide meaningful user feedback in the case of a deleted image~~
+* Fill in the code at L147 in MainActivity
+* Plan for a more responsive solution to fetching the correct image in the case of having a large resultset
+  * Can do this by writing an async query to save the next image's path in Shared Prefs while the user makes a decision on the current image.